Therapy for Depression and Mood Disorder.

-You are not lazy, broken or worthless.
-There is something profound occurring within you, chemically your body is reacting towards a stressor that is pulling away all of your energy and leaving you feel robbed of confidence, desire and passions that used to be so easily accessible.
+You are not lazy, broken, or worthless.
+There is something profound occurring within you.
+Your body is reacting to something, and it is pulling away all of your energy and leaving you feeling robbed of confidence, desire, and passions that used to be so easily accessible.

 Emotional numbness – Feeling disconnected or flat